donatj/php-dnf-solver/README.md

 function count() : int
 ```

-Always 1 for literal types
+Always 1 for singular types

 Returns the number of types in this DNF type